sqrDAO/Vietnam-Web3-Directory/guide.md

-# Contributing to Awesome Vietnam Web3
+# Contributing to Vietnam Web3 Directory

 We welcome contributions from the community to help make this directory the best resource for discovering Vietnam's vibrant Web3 ecosystem!